Balwyn

 Residential development activity is slightly higher than average within Balwyn when compared nationally

-There have also been $20.2 million in commercial approvals this financial year, suggesting balanced commercial development activity.
-Compared to Greater Melbourne, Balwyn has slightly more development, with 12.0% above the regional average per person over the five-year period, offering buyer choice while supporting current property values.
-New building activity shows 46.0% detached houses and 54.0% medium and high-density housing, providing affordable entry pathways for downsizers, investors, and first-time purchasers.
-With around 166 people per dwelling approval, Balwyn exhibits characteristics of a low-density area.
+The average construction cost value of new properties is $946,000, indicating a focus on the premium market by developers.
+In terms of commercial development, $20.2 million in approvals have been registered this financial year, suggesting balanced activity.
+Compared to Greater Melbourne, Balwyn has seen slightly more development, with 12.0% above the regional average per person over the five-year period, balancing buyer choice while supporting current property values.
+New building activity consists of 46.0% detached houses and 54.0% medium and high-density housing, attracting downsizers, investors, and first-time purchasers due to affordable entry pathways.

 Frequently Asked Questions - Development